 Nehru Trophy Boat Race is organized annually in the first week of August near the Punnamada Lake, Alappuzha (Kerala).
-Nehru Trophy Boat Race 2016 will be starting from 13 August in Kerala.
+65th Nehru Trophy Boat Race will be celebrated on 12th August in 2017.

 |Venue||Punnamada Lake, Alappuzha, Kerala|

 Nehru Trophy Boat Race, Alappuzha - The Nehru Boat Race is Kerala's most looked forward to sporting event, and attended by participants and tourists from across the state's borders.
 Held at Punnamada Lake in Alappuzha on the second Saturday of August every year, the event took shape after such an affair was organised in honour of Pandit Jawaharlal Nehru on his visit to Kerala in 1952.
 Prime Minister Nehru enjoyed the thrill of being part of the snake-boat race, and announced a rolling trophy to the winner.

 The snake boat or 'chundan vallam' ploughs through the lake's waters, gaily decorated with flags and silk parasols.
 Traditionally, these snake boats were used in battle and measure between 60 to 65 metres.
 The snake-shaped boat has the capacity to carry more than a hundred passengers.